NEVSTOP-LAB/NEVSTOP-3rdParty-Dependencies/README.md

 ## **COPYRIGHT STATEMENT**

 >
-> **All Refered Libaries belongs to its own owner, Please notice and follow their LICENSE.**
+> **All Referred Libraries belongs to its own owner, Please notice and follow their LICENSE.**
 >

 ## OpenG Toolkit